alaa-aleryani/Data-Collection-Challenge/README.md

 ## Part 1: Scrape Titles and Preview Text from Mars News
 Open the Jupyter Notebook in the `Mars` folder named `part_1_mars_news.ipynb`.
 Then, to scrape the Mars News website, we worked as the following steps shows:

-    1. Use automated browsing to visit the **[Mars news site](https://static.bc-edx.com/data/web/mars_news/index.html)**.
+    1. Use automated browsing to visit the [Mars news site](https://static.bc-edx.com/data/web/mars_news/index.html).
 Inspect the page to identify which elements to scrape.
     2. Create a Beautiful Soup object and use it to extract text elements from the website.
     3. Extract the titles and preview text of the news articles that you scraped.
 Store the scraping results in Python data structures as follows:
         - Store each title-and-preview pair in a Python dictionary and, give each dictionary two keys: title and preview.